sherryrich/core-yoga/README.md

 ## Technologies Used

-I intentionally did not use Boostrap on this project as I wanted to learn and master HTML & CSS without reliance on this CSS framework.
+I intentionally did not use Bootstrap on this project as I wanted to learn and master HTML & CSS without reliance on this CSS framework.

 * HTML5
 * CSS3